Andrew Wiles Building

 The goal of this workshop is to explore the breadth of modern modular reprensentation theory.
 There will be talks from relevant areas including: mod p Langlands correspondence, deformations of Galois representations, modular representations of algebraic groups, Lie algebras and p-adic groups, modular Deligne-Lusztig theory, and local-global conjectures in finite groups.

-Invited speakers: Noriyuki Abe (Tokyo), Pramod Achar (LSU), Roman Bezrukavnikov (MIT), Cédric Bonnafé (Montpellier), Ana Caraiani (Imperial), Joe Chuang (CUL), Olivier Dudas (Paris 7), Jens Eberhardt (UCLA), Amit Hazi (Leeds), Bao Le Hung (Northwestern), Brandon Levin (Arizona), Carl Mautner (UC Riverside), Gil Moss (Utah), Gabriel Navarro (Valencia), Simon Riche (Clermont Auvergne), Raphael Rouquier (UCLA), Peng Shan (Tsinghua), Britta Späth (Wuppertal), Jack Thorne (Cambridge)
+Speakers: Noriyuki Abe (Tokyo), Pramod Achar (LSU), Roman Bezrukavnikov (MIT), Cédric Bonnafé (Montpellier), Ana Caraiani (Imperial), Joe Chuang (City London), Olivier Dudas (Paris 7), Jens Eberhardt (UCLA), Amit Hazi (Leeds), Bao Le Hung (Northwestern), Brandon Levin (Arizona), Carl Mautner (UC Riverside), Gil Moss (Utah), Gabriel Navarro (Valencia), Simon Riche (Clermont Auvergne), Raphael Rouquier (UCLA), Peng Shan (Tsinghua), Britta Späth (Wuppertal), Jack Thorne (Cambridge)

 Participation in the workshop is by invitation, but a limited number of additional places is available.
 To register for the Clay Research Conference or to register interest in a workshop, email Naomi Kraker.
 Students please also provide a letter of reference from your supervisor.

 HOTEL SCAM ALERT: Some speakers may be contacted via email or telephone by Business Management Team, Business Travel Management, or similar.
 Please be advised that we use no external organizing service.
 All emails regarding the conference or workshops will be sent by CMI or a workshop organizer.
 A number of conferences have been targeted, including MPIM who offer this advice.